An Introduction to Long and Short Vol in Options Trading

 Conclusion

-Understanding “Vol” is simply differentiate levels of understanding.
+Understanding “Vol” is simply about differentiating levels of understanding.
 While options trading volume tells you how many people are in the room, your volatility stance tells you how you expect the room to move.
-So, understanding these concepts will may help in reducing reactive decisions every price tick and focus on volatility dynamics.
+So, understanding these concepts may help in reducing reactive decisions on every price tick and focus on volatility dynamics.

 Do You Find This Interesting?